By James Moules

-In 1834, six agricultural labourers in the English town of Tolpuddle in Dorset were sentenced after swearing a secret oath of support for a workers’ society.
+In 1834, six agricultural labourers at the English town of Tolpuddle in Dorset were sentenced for swearing a secret oath of support to a workers’ society.

-After being transported to penal colonies in Australia, a public uproar at their mistreatment saw the six martyrs brought home and pardoned.
-This story is seen as a watershed moment in the history of Britain’s trade union movement.
+After being transported to penal colonies in Australia, a public uproar at their mistreatment led to the six martyrs being brought home and pardoned.
+Their story is seen as a watershed moment in the history of Britain’s trade union movement.

-An annual festival is held in Tolpuddle each year to commemorate the memory and legacy of the martyrs and the unions.
+An annual festival is held in Tolpuddle each year to commemorate their legacy.

 But in the wake of the coronavirus pandemic, this year’s festival is among the many perennial events to be cancelled.

 Nigel Costley, South West TUC Regional Secretary and the festival’s organiser, told Redaction Politics that while the cancellation was predictable, it still came as a crushing disappointment.

 He said: “It is a great disappointment, not just for us, but for thousands of people who enjoy the camaraderie.

 “We take it very seriously that it is a celebration.
 We are keeping alive the memory of the six who were transported and the mass protest that brought home those men.”